The History of the Parish of Rochdale

 -

-Henry, son of Thomas of the Holt, was fined at the Rochdale Manor Court.
+Henry, son of Thomas of the Holt, was fined at the Rochdale Manor Court for defective service; surety William of the Bridges.

 -